Duo Ouro Negro

 Duo Ouro Negro (also known as The Black Gold) was a kwela music group consisting of Raúl Indipwo and Milo MacMahon, formed in 1959.
 The music group was first a trio, but when Jose Alves Monteiro left, the band became a duo.

 Personal History

-Milo MacMahon (1938-1985) whose full name is Emílio Vítor Caldeira MacMahon de Vitória Pereira was born in Sá da Bandeira, Angola on May 3 1938.
+Milo MacMahon (1938–1985) whose full name is Emílio Vítor Caldeira MacMahon de Vitória Pereira was born in Sá da Bandeira, Angola on May 3, 1938.
 His early school years were attended at Liceu de Sá da Bandeira, moving later to Nova Lisboa and later to the Metropolis attending Escola de Regentes Agrícolas de Coimbra which he did not complete.
-He returned to Angola where he took a topographer course, having been placed in Carmona, where he found Raúl whom he had met in primary education.In Carmona, where he found Raúl (whom he had known in primary education).
+He returned to Angola where he took a topographer course, having been placed in Carmona, where he found Raúl whom he had met in primary education.
 This reunion led to the idea of singing and playing the guitar together and thus Ouro Negro was born, later known as Duo Ouro Negro.
 Milo MacMahon played for Futebol Clube do Uíge, having been recommended to Benfica, but the Ouro Negro project spoke louder.